Colombian president calls for calm as farm protests reach Bogota

 BOGOTA Thousands of Colombian farmers and state workers marched through Bogota on Thursday, banging pots and pans as they converged on the capital after 11 days of increasingly violent protests against agricultural and trade policies they say have left them impoverished.

 "Long live the farmers' strike!
-Food sovereignty," protesters chanted as they waved anti-government banners.
+Food sovereignty," they chanted, holding up protest banners.

-President Juan Manuel Santos, who has been unable to end the so-called national strike that has united potato growers, milk producers and teachers, acknowledged agriculture is in crisis, but called for peaceful dissent while talks about possible solutions are going on.
+President Juan Manuel Santos, who has been unable to end the so-called national strike that has united potato growers, milk producers, teachers and health workers, acknowledged agriculture is in crisis, but called for peaceful dissent while talks about possible solutions are going on.

-"The farm sector has been abandoned," the center-right president said in a televised address early on Thursday.
-"The protests are valid ... but, via dialogue, we will resolve the problems ...
-We are in a storm, but we will persevere."

-Protesters wearing typical farmer attire of woolen ponchos, brimmed hats and rubber boots to show their solidarity, marched in 15 columns toward the Plaza Bolivar, where the presidential palace and Congress are located.
-There were also protests in Medellin, Cali and elsewhere across the nation.
+Protesters wearing typical farmer attire of woollen ponchos, brimmed hats and rubber boots to show their solidarity, marched in 15 columns toward the Plaza Bolivar, where the presidential palace and Congress are located.

-Farmers have blocked roads, snarling city-bound traffic and piling pressure on Santos three months before he must decide whether to run for a second term.
+Farmers have blocked roads, snarling city-bound traffic and pressuring Santos three months before he must decide whether to run for a second term.
 The government's tough peace negotiations with Marxist FARC rebels are creating their own contentious national debate at the same time.

 "My purchase power is zero, it's only enough to survive," said Orlando Pamo, 50, an indigenous father of six from central Tolima province who earns less than the minimum wage farming citrus and other fruits.
 "The government wants us off the land so it can be given to big business.
 We don't get the benefits companies get."